sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_cloud.md

 **NOTE** Internal rate limiting is only currently applied when synchronizing changesets in [batch changes](../../batch_changes/index.md), repository permissions, and repository metadata from code hosts.

+## Bitbucket Cloud rate limits

+You can read about how Bitbucket Cloud applies rate limits [here](https://support.atlassian.com/bitbucket-cloud/docs/api-request-limits/).

+If Sourcegraph encounters rate limits on Bitbucket Cloud, it will retry the request with exponential back-off, until 5 minutes have passed.
+If the connection is still being rate limited after 5 minutes, the request will be dropped.

 ## User authentication

 To configure Bitbucket Cloud as an authentication provider (which will enable sign-in via Bitbucket Cloud), see the